-This course introduces the concepts of welding metallurgy.
-Emphasis is placed on basic metallurgy, effects of welding on various metals, and metal classification and identification.
-Upon completion, students should be able to understand basic metallurgy, materials designation, and classification systems used in welding.
+This course introduces the basic symbols and specifications used in welding.
+Emphasis is placed on interpretation of lines, notes, welding symbols, and specifications.
+Upon completion, students should be able to read and interpret symbols and specifications commonly used in welding.